anyamh12/sf-crime-data-story/README.md

 The analysis was completed using Google Sheets pivot tables and charts.

 ## Original Source of Data
-The dataset is published through the San Fancisco Open Data Portal: Public Safety, which is maintained by the City and County of San Francisco.
+The dataset is published through the San Francisco Open Data Portal: Public Safety, which is maintained by the City and County of San Francisco.

 Dataset: San Francisco Police Department(SFPD): 2018-Present